 Anything Else To Consider?

-What are other things to know when it comes to having best pillow for sleep apnea?
+What are other things to know when it comes to having best pillows for sleep apnea?

 What's your sleeping position?